sanity-io/GROQ/spec/Section 10 -- Functions.md

 Functions provide additional functionality to GROQ queries.
 They are invoked through a [Function call expression](#sec-Function-call-expression).
 Note that function arguments are not evaluated eagerly, and it's up to the function to decide which scope the arguments are evaluated it.
 As such, all functions below take an array of nodes.

+An implementation may provide additional functions, but should be aware that this can cause problems when interopting with future versions of GROQ.

+# Namespaces

 Functions are namespaced which allows to group functions by logical scope.
 A function may be associated with multiple namespaces and behave differently.
 When a function is called without a namespace, it is by default associated with a "**global**" namespace.

-An implementation may provide additional functions, but should be aware that this can cause problems when interopting with future versions of GROQ.

-## coalesce
+## Global namespace

+### global::coalesce()

 The coalesce function returns the first value of the arguments which is not {null}.